 Articles by The Professional Trustee Team

-Well, Trustees have a duty at law to annual review the affairs of the Trust so by holding this Meeting they are satisfying their duty.
-Additionally, this meeting will go a considerable way to ensuring the successful operation of the Trust and can be instrumental in avoiding a Trust failure.
+Well, trustees have a duty at law to annually review the affairs of the trust, so by holding this meeting they are satisfying their duty.
+Additionally, this meeting will go a considerable way to ensuring the successful operation of the trust and can be instrumental in avoiding a trust failure.

 The Value of an ATM

-The Trustees told me that the Trust's orchard business had done well over the years but in the preceding two years a large supermarket had come to town.
+The trustees told me that the trust's orchard business had done well over the years but in the preceding two years a large supermarket had come to town.
 When this occurred, the town's population purchased all the goods they needed from the supermarket.
-T

-This meant the produce the orchard produced wasn't selling and what was selling had to be sold at a heavily discounted price.
-As a result, the Trust had suffered losses in the last two years and had to increase its Bank borrowings just to serve debt.
+This meant the produce the orchard produced wasn't selling, and what was selling had to be sold at a heavily discounted price.
+As a result, the trust had suffered losses in the last two years and had to increase its bank borrowings just to service debt.

-What's interesting about this case is if this Trust had a Professional Trustee who had conducted with their co-Trustees an ATM, two things would have been identified.
+What's interesting about this case is if this trust had a professional trustee who had conducted an ATM with their co-trustees, two things would have been identified.